webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

        Webgriffe\SyliusItalianInvoiceableOrderPlugin\WebgriffeSyliusItalianInvoiceableOrderPlugin::class => ['all' => true],
    ```

+3. Define a value for the parameter `app.taxation.eu_zone_code`, which must be the code of a zone representing the EU.
+This is used to determine if an order is invoiced to a company within the EU or not.

-3. Your `Address` entity must implement the `Webgriffe\SyliusItalianInvoiceableOrderPlugin\Model\ItalianInvoiceableAddressInterface` and the `Symfony\Component\Validator\GroupSequenceProviderInterface`.
+4. Your `Address` entity must implement the `Webgriffe\SyliusItalianInvoiceableOrderPlugin\Model\ItalianInvoiceableAddressInterface` and the `Symfony\Component\Validator\GroupSequenceProviderInterface`.
 You can use the `Webgriffe\SyliusItalianInvoiceableOrderPlugin\Model\ItalianInvoiceableAddressTrait` as implementation for both interfaces.

-4. Your `Order` entity must implement the `Webgriffe\SyliusItalianInvoiceableOrderPlugin\Model\ItalianInvoiceableOrderInterface`.
+5. Your `Order` entity must implement the `Webgriffe\SyliusItalianInvoiceableOrderPlugin\Model\ItalianInvoiceableOrderInterface`.
 You can use the `Webgriffe\SyliusItalianInvoiceableOrderPlugin\Model\ItalianInvoiceableOrderTrait` as default implementation for the interface.

-5. You need to import the `Address` and `Order` validator configuration into your project by copying the configuration files provided by this plugin:
+6. You need to import the `Address` and `Order` validator configuration into your project by copying the configuration files provided by this plugin:

    ```bash
    mkdir -p config/validator/